FedeClaudi/Term.jl/docs/src/ren/table.md

 ```

-you can also set what the hader should be and if it should be left-center-right justified:
+you can also set what the header should be and if it should be left-center-right justified:
 ```@example tb
 Table(data; header=["A", "B"], header_justify=[:left, :right])
 ```